AhmedMorsy95/Go-Hard-or-Go-Home/Word Break (ii)/readme.md

 The question is now how to build it ?

-If you still remember -and bear with me this is the final approach- Word Break 1 solution we can add a simple modification to build the graph.
+If you still remember Word Break 1 solution we can add a simple modification to build the graph.

 ```
                 for(int i=index; i<s.length(); i++){